stcorp/avl-use-cases/usecase2/Usecase_2_S5P_AAI_Siberia_Smoke.md

 <i> `S5P_RPRO_L2__AER_AI_20210806T205003_20210806T223133_19770_03_020400_20221026T213953.nc` </i>
 <i> `S5P_RPRO_L2__AER_AI_20210806T223133_20210807T001302_19771_03_020400_20221026T213954.nc` </i>

-**Alternatively, TROPOMI data can be downloaded using the avl.download function**.
-With the avl.download command you can automatically download the needed files from the Copernicus Dataspace Ecosystem.
+**Alternatively, TROPOMI data can be downloaded using the eofetch.download function**.
+With the eofetch.download command you can automatically download the needed files from the Copernicus Dataspace Ecosystem.
 In this case we download all 14 UVAI files for 6.8.2021.
 Note that the size of each file is about 170 Mb.

 ```python